dashdash-chat/dashdash-xmpp/README.md

   * `git clone git@github.com:lehrblogger/vine-xmpp.git xmpp`
   * `cd xmpp`
   * `sudo cp shared/ejabberd.cfg /etc/ejabberd && sudo ejabberdctl restart`
-  * `../bin/python ./scripts/leaf_component.py`
+  * `../bin/python ./leaf_component.py`
   * Connect as either admin user in your XMPP client of choice using 'admin1@dev.vine.im'
-  * Send a message to the account 'leaf1.dev.vine.im' (note there is no username or '@' in this JID!)
+  * Send a message to the account 'leaf@leaves.dev.vine.im' (I could have made the username not matter, but some clients expect it.)
   * Experiment with the various commands to modify users and their relationships
   * Connect as the users you create using other XMPP clients, and try sending messages between them
   * Control-c to stop the XMPP component server